 What happens to my leave if my planned holiday is either cancelled by me or by a holiday operator because of Coronavirus?

-Your holiday will be re-credited even where this means that you will carry forward more than 5 days leave.
+For non-term time only staff the headteacher may decide that your holiday will be re-credited even where this means that you will carry forward more than 5 days leave.

 We are seeing unprecedented times, there are many things to consider in this ever changing situation.
 It’s important to try and be as flexible as we can, while maintaining safeguarding standards to ensure we can still carry out the work that needs to happen whilst all of this is going on.
 Further information can be obtained by e mailing: firstname.lastname@example.org